Letran Knights, Lady Knights and Squires

-The Letran Knights are the collegiate varsity teams representing Colegio de San Juan de Letran in the National Collegiate Athletic Association.
-The collegiate women's varsity teams are called the Lady Knights, while the high school varsity teams are called the Squires.
+The Letran Knights and Lady Knights are the collegiate varsity teams representing Colegio de San Juan de Letran in the National Collegiate Athletic Association.
+The high school varsity teams are called the Squires.

 The college's varsity teams also participate in other sports leagues such as the Filoil Flying V Preseason Cup, Fr.
 Martin's Cup, Premier Volleyball League, Milcu Got Skills Inter School, among others.

 Athletic history

-The very first athletic varsity team in Letran began in 1911 when the vice-rector, Rev. Fr.
+The first athletic varsity team in Letran began in 1911 when the vice-rector, Rev. Fr.
 Juan Sanchez, O.P., organized Letran Athletic Club, with the objective of strengthening the solidarity and fraternity among the students and alumni and for the development of the youth by introducing different kinds of sports.
 The following were named Honorary Presidents: The very Rev. Fr Rector, Calixto Proeto, O.P., Justices Cayetano Arellano and Manuel Araullo and Manila City Engineer Emilio Quisumbing who had previously served as President.

 In 1917, the Liga Catolica (the Catholic League), the immediate predecessor of the National Collegiate Athletic Association (NCAA) among the sectarian schools, was founded and lasted until 1920.
 The members were Letran, San Beda, Ateneo, De La Salle, San Vicente de Paul, and UST.
 Football was a major sports event and basketball was also played.

 In 1928, Letran formally joined the NCAA, which was founded in 1924.
 Letran adopted the Knights monicker after its founder, Spanish officer Don Juan Geronimo Guerrero, who was a Knight of Malta.
-That same year the team’s very first NCAA crown won in the midgets division (now the juniors) of basketball tournament, then retaining the crown in 1929 and 1930.
+That same year the team’s first NCAA crown won in the midgets division (now the juniors) of basketball tournament, then retaining the crown in 1929 and 1930.

 Letran withdrew from the NCAA in 1933 as a form of protest for the unjust decision of the league management during the Letran-Ateneo basketball game.
 The team then re-joined the league in 1936.

 Since joining the NCAA and the establishment of the NCAA general championship in 1960, Letran has won 9 NCAA general championships in the seniors division, while 8 general championship titles have won in the juniors division.